ostfilinchen/MMM-PublicTransportVVO/README.md

 * [Michael Teeuw](https://github.com/MichMich) for the great tool and many others to build a MagicMirror.
 * [Bangee44](https://github.com/Bangee44) for creating the [MMM-swisstransport](https://github.com/Bangee44/MMM-swisstransport) module, on which this one is heavily based.
+* [ChristianGeie](https://github.com/ChristianGeie) for creating the [MMM-PublicTransportVVO](https://github.com/ChristianGeie/MMM-PublicTransportVVO) module, on which this one is heavily based.
 * The community of [magicmirror.builders](https://magicmirror.builders) for help in the development process.

 ## Issues

-If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/ChristianGeie/MMM-PublicTransportVVO/issues) in this repository.
+If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/ostfilinchen/MMM-PublicTransportVVO/issues) in this repository.